hyperledger-archives/grid/examples/splinter/README.md

-8. Open a new terminal and connect to the `scabbard-cli-beta` container and add the circuit id environment variable
+8. Open a new terminal and connect to the `scabbard-cli-beta` container and add the circuit ID environment variable
    ```
    $ docker-compose -f examples/splinter/docker-compose.yaml run scabbard-cli-beta bash
    root@scabbard-cli-beta:/#